The Cuban regime presents Jonathan Muir playing piano in prison to make it seem like he is doing well

 Jonathan David Muir BurgosPhoto © Razones de Cuba

-The scene, promoted by the official platform Razones de Cuba, shows Jonathan standing, smiling, in front of a keyboard, in what they present as evidence that his health condition is not as serious as reported on social media and by activists.
+The scene, promoted by the official platform Razones de Cuba, shows Jonathan standing, smiling, in front of a keyboard, in what they present as evidence that his health condition is not as serious as has been reported on social media and by activists.

 Facebook Capture/Reasons of Cuba.